RosieTrainor/BookShelf/README.md

 | Headers     | Caveat        |
 | Content     | Source Sans 3 |

-The header/navigation font is Macondo - a stylised cal'igraphy font, used because it looks like an old bokshop sign.
+The header/navigation font is Macondo - a stylised calligraphy font, used because it looks like an old bookshop sign.
 It is only used for larger text, so legibility isn't a concern.

 Review headers are Caveat - mimics handwriting as you might find in a journal.
 This style might be harder to read in large blocks of text, but it is only used for shorter content such as book titles.